Anglican Church in Aotearoa, New Zealand and Polynesia: First New Zealand Anglicans

-While heading the parliamentary campaign against the British slave trade for twenty years until the passage of the Slave Trade Act of 1807, William Wilberforce championed the foundation of the Church Missionary Society (CMS) in 1799, with other members of the Clapham Sect including John Venn, determined to improve the treatment of indigenous people by the British.
+While heading the parliamentary campaign against the British slave trade for twenty years until the passage of the Slave Trade Act 1807, William Wilberforce championed the foundation of the Church Missionary Society (CMS) in 1799, with other members of the Clapham Sect including John Venn, determined to improve the treatment of indigenous people by the British.

 The CMS mission to New Zealand was begun by Samuel Marsden, the Anglican chaplain in New South Wales.
 He had met the Ngāpuhi chiefs Te Pahi and Ruatara when they travelled outside New Zealand, and they invited him to visit their country.
 Ruatara provided protection for the first mission station, at Rangihoua in the Bay of Islands.

-For the first years of the mission, intertribal Musket Wars hampered the missionaries’ movements and Māori interest in their message.
+For the first years of the mission, intertribal Musket Wars hampered the missionaries' movements and Māori interest in their message.
 Personal disputes between the early missionaries, and their involvement in trading muskets, also compromised their efforts.

 The Māori language did not then have an indigenous writing system.
 Missionaries learned to speak Māori, and introduced the Latin alphabet.
 The CMS, including Thomas Kendall; Māori, including Tītore and Hongi Hika; and Cambridge University's Samuel Lee, developed the written language between 1817 and 1830.
 In 1833, while living in the Paihia mission house of Anglican priest and the now head of the New Zealand CMS mission (later to become the New Zealand Church Missionary Society) Rev Henry Williams, missioner William Colenso published the Māori translations of books of the Bible, the first books printed in New Zealand.
 His 1837 Māori New Testament was the first indigenous language translation of the Bible published in the southern hemisphere.
 Demand for the Māori New Testament, and the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori soon attending regularly.
 Literacy and understanding the Bible increased mana and social and economic benefits, decreased slavery and intertribal violence, and increased peace and respect for all people in Māori society, including women.